m2osw/snaplogger/README.md

 Each entry can be segregated in a specific component.
 This gives your application the ability to send the log to a specific component.

-In Snap!, we make use of the NORMAL and SECURE components.
-The SECURE logs are better protected (more constratined chmod, sub-folder, etc.) than the NORMAL component.
+In Snap!, we make use of the `NORMAL` and `SECURE` components.
+The `SECURE` logs are better protected (more constrained `chmod`, sub-folder, etc.) than the `NORMAL` component.

 Others can be added.

-Technically, when no component is specified in a log, NORMAL is assumed.
+Technically, when no component is specified in a log, `NORMAL` is assumed.
 Otherwise, the appender must include that component or it will be ignored.
 (i.e. that log will not make it to that appender if none of its components match the ones in the log being processed.)